 Picking up a gun that you’re comfortable working with is crucial, especially for a first-time hunter.

-If holding your gun feels more like an excruciating task, it would reduce the chance of bringing home a gobbler as you won’t pay attention to the hunting.
+If holding your gun feels more like an excruciating task, it would reduce the chance of bringing home gobblers as you won’t pay attention to the hunts.